Compact Neural Network Algorithm for Electrocardiogram Classification: Introduction

 \section{Introduction}

-Arrhythmic diseases arise when there are irregularities in the normal functioning of the electrical impulses responsible for regulating the heartbeat.
-Arrhythmias can manifest in various forms.
-Some arrhythmias are benign, while others may pose serious, even life-threatening, risks.
-The World Health Organization (WHO) indicates that cardiovascular diseases remain the leading cause of death worldwide, accounting for 31\% of all global deaths \cite{singh2023ecg}\cite{mendis2015organizational}.
-Consequently, the study and detection of arrhythmias are essential for maintaining public health and reducing the risk of fatal cardiac events.
-Electrocardiograms (ECGs) play a central role in this effort.
-First introduced in 1902 by Willem Einthoven \cite{alghatrif2012brief}, ECGs measure the electrical activity of the heart and produce a visual record of these impulses.
-ECG signals reflect the contractions and relaxations of the heart muscle that occur with each heartbeat, enabling it to pump blood throughout the body.
-Today, ECGs are the most widely used noninvasive diagnostic tool for assessing a patient's cardiovascular health and are a universal standard in clinical practice.
-Approximately 300 million ECGs are recorded annually \cite{sattar2023electrocardiogram}.
-Interestingly, significant research efforts have been dedicated to modeling ECG signals in order to better understand the macroscopic electrical activity of the heart \cite{ quiroz2019periodically, gois2009analysis, quiroz2019generation, mcsharry2003dynamical, quiroz2018cardiac,rodriguez2024modeling}.
+Arrhythmic diseases are defined as irregularities in the normal functioning of the electrical impulses that are responsible for regulating the heartbeat.
+Arrhythmias can manifest in various forms and trigger multiple health issues.
+Some arrhythmias are benign, while others may represent life-threatening risks.
+The World Health Organization (WHO) indicates that cardiovascular diseases remain the leading cause of death worldwide.
+They account for 31\% of all global deaths \cite{singh2023ecg,mendis2015organizational}.
+Consequently, the study and development of methodologies for the detection of arrhythmias through technological devices are crucial for maintaining public health and reducing the risk of fatal cardiac disorders.
+The electrocardiogram (ECG) is a widely employed tool that plays an essential role in this important task.
+First introduced in 1902 by Willem Einthoven \cite{alghatrif2012brief}, ECG reflects the macroscopic electrical activity of the heart, generating a visual record of this activity as a function of time.
+This electrical activity governs the contractions and relaxations of the heart muscle that occur with each heartbeat.
+Due to its non-invasive nature, ECG recordings are currently the most widely used method for evaluating a patient's cardiovascular health and are considered a universal standard in clinical practice and cardiological studies.
+Approximately, 300 million ECGs are recorded every year \cite{sattar2023electrocardiogram}.
+Importantly, the relevance of ECGs has reached the academic world.
+Significant research efforts have been dedicated to modeling and understanding ECG signals, in order to study and comprehend the macroscopic electrical activity of the heart \citep{ quiroz2019periodically, gois2009analysis, quiroz2019generation, mcsharry2003dynamical, quiroz2018cardiac}.